astronomer/airflow-guides/guides/dag-best-practices.md

 yesterday = datetime.today() - timedelta(1)
 ```

-The example above creates date variables that can be used by tasks by calling `datetime` package functions.
-If this code is in the DAG file, these functions will be executed on every scheduler heartbeat, which may not be performant.
-Even more importantly, this doesn't produce an idempotent DAG; if you needed to rerun a previously failed DAG Run for a past date, you wouldn't be able to do so with this implementation because the date variable is relative to the actual date, not the DAG execution date.
+If this code is in a DAG file, these functions will be executed on every Scheduler heartbeat, which may not be performant.
+Even more importantly, this doesn't produce an idempotent DAG: If you needed to rerun a previously failed DAG Run for a past date, you wouldn't be able to because `datetime.today()` is relative to the current date, not the DAG execution date.

 A better way of implementing this is by using an Airflow variable: